davidsntg/azure-application-gateway-microhack/1-scenario.md

 ![image](docs/scenario1-listeners-2.png)

-All requests hittings the FrontendIP Public on HTTP:80 will be routed by `RoutingRule_app1` routing rule.
+All requests hitting the FrontendIP Public on HTTP:80 will be routed by `RoutingRule_app1` routing rule.

 ## Task 4: Review Routing Rules

-> Routing Rules forwards requests processed by a Listener to the backends or redirects it elsewhere.
+> Routing Rules forward requests processed by a Listener to the backends or redirects them elsewhere.
 There are [two types of Routing Rules](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-components#request-routing-rules):
 > * Basic: all requests are forwarded to the associated backend pool
 > * Path-based: route the requests to a specific backend pool based on the URL in the request